Skip to Content

 Celebrating Our National Parks

-From restoring over 10,000 miles of National Park trails to investing in the preservation of our parks and the stories that make us who we are today.
+From restoring over 20,000 miles of National Park trails to investing in the preservation of our parks and natural communities.
 See how Nature Valley helps you get out there!

 A map of the United States with 19 pins in locations where Nature Valley donations have helped park restorations.

-We donated $3 million to the National Park Foundation to increase access to over 10,000 miles of national park trails.
+We’ve partnered with the National Parks Foundation to restore and increase access to over 20,000 miles of national park trails.
 Because any day is made better by a hike through the forest or reaching a new peak.
 Check out our impact coast to coast.

 Bridalveil Fall, with the mist that wafts off it when the breezes blow.